Dharwad: Air

 Hubli Airport (IATA: HBX, ICAO: VOHB) is the nearest airport that serves the twin cities of Hubli-Dharwad and North Karnataka in the state of Karnataka, India.
-It is situated on Gokul Road, 8 kilometres from city centre and 20 km from Dharwad.
+It is situated on Gokul Road, 8 kilometres from the city centre and 20 km from Dharwad.
 It is the third busiest airport in Karnataka and the 45th busiest airport in India.
-In March 2020, Hubli airport received the best airport award under government of India's Regional connectivity scheme.
+In March 2020, Hubli Airport received the best airport award under the government of India's Regional connectivity scheme.
 Hubli airport connects to 10 destinations throughout the country.
 Efforts are being made to make Hubli Airport as international Airport.

 Media

-Mangaluru Samachar was the first ever Kannada language news paper distributed in Dharwad, along with region of North Canara.
+Mangaluru Samachar was the first ever Kannada language newspaper distributed in Dharwad, along with region of North Canara.

 In current times the newspapers include Vijaya Karnataka, Vijayavani, Kannada Prabha, Prajavani and Samyukta Karnataka, in Kannada; The Hindu, Times of India, Deccan Herald and The Indian Express in English.

 Sports

-Cricket and football are the most popular sports in Dharwad and often played in grounds and streets of the city.
+Cricket and football are the most popular sports in Dharwad and are often played on grounds and streets of the city.

 Cricket

-Karnataka State Cricket Association (ASCA) has organised few professional district level and state level cricket matches in Kittur Rani Chennamma cricket stadium, KCD and SDM cricket ground, Sattur.
+Karnataka State Cricket Association (ASCA) has organised a few professional district-level and state-level cricket matches in Kittur Rani Chennamma cricket stadium, KCD and SDM cricket ground, Sattur.

 RN Shetty Stadium stadium has hosted a Ranji Trophy match in 1990 when Karnataka cricket team played against Hyderabad cricket team.